mattoslmp/FAALPred/utilities/FAALProt_heterogeneity/readme.md

 For each `(subset, dimension, epochs)` configuration, FAALProt reports the Pearson correlation $r_{xy}$ between identity and cosine similarity.
 Higher absolute values of $r_{xy}$ indicate that the embedding space more faithfully reflects alignment similarity patterns.
 This can guide the choice of embedding dimension and training epochs.

 ---
+## Reference

+**If you use the FAALPred heterogeneity repository, please cite the following article and this repository:**

+Diversity of FAAL enzymes and prediction of their substrate specificity using FAALPred
+DOI: 10.1002/pro.70468.
+Authors: Leandro de Mattos Pereira†, Anne Liong†, and Pedro Leão. †These authors contributed equally to this work.
+Protein Science, 2026 (Article in production)

+###

 ## 12. References